knorquist/chromebook_keyboard_backlight_driver/README.markdown

-#Chromebook Pixel Keyboard backlight driver for Linux 3.x.
+#Chromebook Keyboard backlight driver for Linux 3.x.

 Since the newest Linux Kernel(3.12) ships with Chromebook Pixel support, both touchscreen and touchpad all work fine, but kernel doesn't include the keyboard backlight driver.
 So I pick the driver form [https://github.com/brocktice/pixel_linux](https://github.com/brocktice/pixel_linux) and make it standalone, easy to use.